Carmendelope/scylladb-utils/README.md

     - CheckConnection
     - CheckAndConnect

-- Functions to access tables whose pk is composed of a single field
+- Functions to access tables whose pk is composed of a single field:
     - UnsafeGenericExist
     - UnsafeAdd
     - UnsafeUpdate
     - UnsafeGet
     - UnsafeRemove

-- Functions to access tables whose pk is composed of more than one field
+- Functions to access tables whose pk is composed of more than one field:
     - UnsafeGenericCompositeExist
     - UnsafeCompositeAdd
     - UnsafeCompositeUpdate